 There are a number of reasons why you might need to find someone.
 Personal examples include locating old friends and classmates; locating long lost relatives; appending and updating contact lists with current phone numbers and addresses; and gathering and verifying background information on neighbors, new friends, potential relationships, and prospective employees.

 People searches also work well for business and professional reasons.
 You can build your social circle and professional network by finding professionals you might want to connect with.
-You can also use people searches to find contact information for businesses you might want to reach out to for potential leads or partnerships.
+You can also use people searches to find contact information for individuals or businesses you might want to reach out to for potential leads or partnerships.

 What People Search Lacks